Shuttle/Shuttle.Pipelines/README.md

 This will register the `IPipelineFactory` as `Scoped` and, using the builder, add all `IPipeline` implementations as `Transient` and all `IPipelineObserver` implementations as `Scoped`.

-Since pipelines are quite frequently extended by adding observers, the recommended pattern is to make use of an `IHostedService` implementation that accepts the `IPipelineFactory` dependency:
+Since pipelines are quite frequently extended by adding observers, the recommended pattern is to make use of an `IHostedService` implementation that accepts the `PipelineOptions` dependency:

 ```c#
 public class CustomHostedService : IHostedService